QnnOkabayashi/curse-lang/README.md

 In fact, the notion of chaining functions (evaluate, then pass to this function) is extremely common.
 In Rust, we have method chaining, and some functional languages even go as far as adding a special pipe (`|>`) operator to do this exact functionality.

+## 2. A single branching primitive

 Another big difference is that there is only one way to write branching code: piecewise functions.
 Piecewise functions are a combination of `match` expressions from functional languages, and functions.
 This allows us to combine function definitions and all forms of branching into a single language construct, making the language smaller and feel more internally consistent.

+Piecewise closures are statically checked, meaning that the compiler is able to determine when a piecewise closure is exhaustive and when all branches are useful.

 The final difference is that there's no variable declaration inside of function bodies.
 If you want to assign to a variable, you simply compute it and pass it into a function whose parameter has the name you want.

 This is made more convenient using the builtin `in` function.

+___

+Let's take a little tour of the language.

 ### Variables